azmainadel/custom-git-commands/README.md

 Scenario:

 * You added a quickfix.
-* You just want to add all changes right now and push
+* You just want to add all changes and push.
-* Why go through the steps of `add-> commit -> push`
+* Why go through the steps of `add -> commit -> push`?

-**To just stage and push everything right here right now, just use**
+**To just stage and push everything, right here right now, just use:**
 ```
 git acp "A bad commit message"